 Each annotated paragraph should include*:

-* Follow guidelines stipulated by your professor that may include writing more than one paragraph and focusing on different aspects of the source.
+* Follow guidelines stipulated by your professor that may include writing more than one paragraph and/or focusing on different aspects of the source.

 An annotated bibliography is a bibliography that includes a summary and/or evaluation of each of the sources.
-Each citation is followed by a brief note – or annotation – that describes various aspects of the sourse such as a summary, an evaluation of the content, and applicability to your topic.
-The purpose of an Annotated Bibliography is to show that the author has understood the sources used, and give enough information for the reader to decide whether to read that specific work.
+Each citation is followed by a brief note – or annotation – that describes various aspects of the source such as a summary, an evaluation of the content, and applicability to your topic.
+The purpose of an Annotated Bibliography is to show that the writer has understood the sources used, and to give enough information for the reader to decide whether to refer to that specific work.

-A citation reflects all of the information a person would need to locate a particular source.
+A citation (bibliographic statement) reflects all of the information a person would need to locate a particular source.
 For example, basic citation information for a book consists of name(s) of author(s) or editor(s), title of book, name of publisher, place of publication, and most recent copyright date.
 A citation style dictates the information necessary for a citation and how the information is ordered, as well as punctuation and other formatting.
-Examples include MLA, APA, CSE, & Chicago/Turabian to name a few.
+The most commonly used formats include MLA (Modern Language Association), APA (American Psychological Association), and Chicago/Turabian.
 Note the tab above that links to our citation guides.

-A bibliography lists citations for all of the relevant resources a person consulted during his or her research.
-(APA)
+A References page lists citations for all of the relevant resources a person consulted during his or her research (APA).

-A works cited list presents citations for those sources referenced in a particular paper, presentation, or other composition.
-(MLA)
+A works cited page presents citations for those sources referenced in a particular paper, presentation, or other composition (MLA).